Safeguarding and Child Protection:

 If you believe a child is at risk of immediate harm or abuse, you should contact 999 emergency services and report your concern to the police.

-School Counselling Service:
+School Counselling Service (someone cares):

 The school employees through our partnership with @someonecares – a counsellor to work with vulnerable young people who may require additional support.
 Our counsellor usually offers a seven week to eight week program of hourly sessions completed in school in a safe and secure environment.